VcelistMC/TruAssessment/readme.md

 # TruAssessment App

 Welcome to the TruAssessment App repository!
 This project is designed to showcase a modern Android application architecture using the Model-View-Intent (MVI) pattern.
 Below, you'll find detailed information about the architecture, design patterns, and third-party libraries used in this project.
+At the bottom you'll find why I chose flows over RxJava

 ## Architecture Overview